panzerdp/dmitripavlutin.com/content/posts/121-react-useref-guide/index.md

 [Try the demo.](https://codesandbox.io/s/input-focus-zntci?file=/src/App.js)

-`const inputRef = useRef()` creates a reference that's going to hold the input element.
+`const inputRef = useRef()` creates a reference to hold the input element.

-On the input assign `ref` attribute with the reference: `<input ref={inputRef} type="text" />`.
-React then, right after mounting the component into the DOM, is going to set `inputRef.current` to be the input element.
+`inputRef` is then assign to `ref` attribute of the input field: `<input ref={inputRef} type="text" />`.

+React then, after mounting, sets `inputRef.current` to be the input element.
+Now you can set the focus to the input programatically: `inputRef.current.focus()`.

 #### Ref is null on initial rendering

-Note that during initial rendering, the reference that holds the DOM element is empty:
+During initial rendering, the reference supposed to hold the DOM element is empty:

 ```jsx{8,14}
 import { useRef, useEffect } from 'react';